Faculty Directory

 3301 A.V.
 Williams Bldg.

-Latest publication: Design Considerations for Compact High-Average Power Free-Electron Lasers/Masers at Terahertz Frequencies
+Design Considerations for Compact High-Average Power Free-Electron Lasers/Masers at Terahertz Frequencies (2023)

-Abstract: Interest is increasing in high-power terahertz (THz) sources of radiation.
-The terminology is fluid, but researchers in the field typically refer to frequencies ranging from about 300 GHz to 10 THz as THz radiation.
-In this article, we present a description of design considerations for a compact, high-average power free-electron laser.
+Abstract: Interest is increasing in high-power terahertz (THz) radiation sources.
+The terminology is fluid, but researchers typically refer to frequencies ranging from about 300 GHz to 10 THz as THz radiation.
+This article describes design considerations for a compact, high-average power free-electron laser.
 At present, THz radiation is generated by a variety of mechanisms, including laser-based sources and electron-beam-based sources.
 We provide a short description of current THz source technology to give background against which to compare the present concept; however, this should not be considered a comprehensive discussion of such technologies.

-A recent presentation by graduate student Liam Pocher won a best student paper award at NAPAC22
+A presentation by graduate student Liam Pocher won a best student paper award at NAPAC22

 See details, and watch Liam's presentation under the Publications tab above